sys-bio/tellurium/docs/antimony.rst

    multiple submodules with conflicting compartments, it is in the compartment of the last declared submodule that has a declared compartment.
--  If not, the symbol is in the compartment 'default_compartment', and is treated as having no declared compartment for the purposes of determining the compartments of other symbols.
+-  If not, the symbol is in the compartment ‘default_compartment’, and is treated as having no declared compartment for the purposes of determining the compartments of other symbols.

-Note that declaring that one compartment is 'in' a second compartment does not change the compartment of the symbols in the first compartment:
+Note that declaring that one compartment is ‘in’ a second compartment does not change the compartment of the symbols in the first compartment:

 ::